 Nutrition facts: 249.5 calories, 35.2g carbs, 4.1 g protein, 94 g fat

 Kiwi is a good source of protein, healthy fats and carbohydrates.
 The fruit contains a variety of helpful nutrients that promote weight loss, skin health and digestion, while also containing high concentrations of antioxidants.
-However, if you experience tingling or numbness in the mouth after eating kiwi, see your doctor—this may be a sign of exposure to toxic alkaloids found in certain species of plants like silverleaf nightshade or box elder.
+However, if you are on certain medications, need to limit potassium, or have an allergy to latex, speak to your doctor before trying kiwi.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!